HewlettPackard/swarm-learning/README.md

 <blockquote>

-NOTE: **Accessing Hewlett Packard Enterprise Support** clause and **Concurrent swarm training** mentioned in the enterprise documentation are applicable for enterprise customers ONLY.
+NOTE: **Accessing Hewlett Packard Enterprise Support** clause and **Concurrent swarm training** feature mentioned in the documentation are applicable for enterprise customers ONLY.

 </blockquote>